superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_explain.md

 ```
       --api-version string   Use given api-version (group/version) of the resource.
   -h, --help                 help for explain
-      --output string        Format in which to render the schema.
+  -o, --output string        Format in which to render the schema.
 Valid values are: (plaintext, plaintext-openapiv2). (default "plaintext")
       --recursive            When true, print the name of all the fields recursively.
 Otherwise, print the available fields with their description.
 ```